+Louis A. Raspino

-Louis A. Raspino.
-Mr. Raspino was elected as a director of Forum in January 2012.
-He was named President, Chief Executive Officer and a director of Pride International, Inc., a contract drilling company, in June 2005 and served in that capacity until its acquisition by Ensco plc in May 2011.
-Mr. Raspino has been a private investor since June 2011.
+Mr. Raspino was elected as a director of Forum in January 2012 and currently serves as a member of the Nominating, Governance & Compensation Committee.
+He currently is Chairman of Clarion Offshore Partners LLC, a position he has held since October 2015.
+Mr. Raspino was named President, Chief Executive Officer and a director of Pride International, Inc., a contract drilling company, in June 2005 and served in that capacity until its acquisition by Ensco plc in May 2011.
+Mr. Raspino was a private investor and consultant from June 2011 to October 2015.
 He joined Pride International in December 2003 as Executive Vice President and Chief Financial Officer.
 From July 2001 until December 2003, he served as Senior Vice President, Finance and Chief Financial Officer of Grant Prideco, Inc. From February 1999 until March 2001, he held various senior financial positions, including Vice President of Finance for Halliburton Company.
-From October 1997 until July 1998, he was a Senior Vice President at Burlington Resources, Inc. From 1978 until its merger with Burlington Resources, Inc. in 1997, he held a variety of positions of increasing responsibility at Louisiana Land and Exploration Company, most recently as Senior Vice President, Finance and Administration and Chief Financial Officer.
-Mr. Raspino is also a director of Chesapeake Energy Corporation, an oil and natural gas company, and Dresser-Rand Group Inc., a supplier of custom-engineered rotating equipment for applications in the oil, gas, process and power industries.
-The board of directors is nominating Mr. Raspino because his significant experience as an executive officer of other energy companies, service as a member of other boards of directors, and his operational, strategic and financial expertise in the oil and gas business make him well qualified to serve on our board of directors.
+From October 1997 until July 1998, he was a Senior Vice President at Burlington Resources, Inc. From 1978, until its merger with Burlington Resources, Inc. in 1997, he held a variety of positions of increasing responsibility at Louisiana Land and Exploration Company, most recently as Senior Vice President, Finance and Administration and Chief Financial Officer.
+Mr. Raspino was a director of Chesapeake Energy Corporation, an oil and natural gas company, from March 2013 to March 2016 and Dresser-Rand Group Inc., a supplier of custom-engineered rotating equipment for applications in the oil, gas, process and power industries, from December 2005 until Dresser-Rand's merger with Siemens AG in June 2015.
+Mr. Raspino's significant experience as an executive officer of other energy companies, service as a member of other boards of directors, and his operational, strategic and financial expertise in the oil and gas business make him well qualified to serve on our board of directors.